MicrosoftDocs/xamarin-docs/docs/ios/get-started/objective-c-developers/index.md

 ---

 # Xamarin for Objective-C Developers

-_If you are an Objective-C developer, you are well on your way to leveraging your skills and existing Objective-C code on the Xamarin platform, while reaping the code reuse benefits of C#.
-This section serves as an entry point to Xamarin.iOS, and points to a wealth of information about using existing Objective-C code from C#._

 Xamarin offers a path for developers targeting iOS to move their non-user interface code to platform agnostic C# so that it can be used anywhere C# is available, including Android via Xamarin.Android and the various flavors of Windows.
 However, just because you use C# with Xamarin doesn't mean you can't leverage existing skills and Objective-C code.
 In fact, knowing Objective-C makes you a better Xamarin.iOS developer because Xamarin exposes all the native iOS and OS X platform APIs you know and love, such as UIKit, Core Animation, Core Foundation and Core Graphics to name a few.
 At the same time, you get the power of the C# language, including features like LINQ and Generics, as well as rich .NET base class libraries to use in your native applications.